tikalk/angular-best-practices/README.md

 * define data-binding in index.html by **tests/mocks/video.item.mock.json**
 * use **ng-repeat/class/click/hide** in index.html **".youtube-item"**

+## Instructions
+it should have these on vm:
+* playVideo
+* feedType
+* videos
+* loadMore

+injection:
+* YoutubeSearch
+* YoutubeVideoInfo

+constructor should invoke search

 # Echoes Player ~(EMC)
 Echoes is a great youtube player developed by [Oren Farhi](http://orizens.com).
 It's fun & easy to listen or watch videos from youtube with Echoes.